 Fun Fact: Standards-based report cards are building specific because they utilize student and course data exclusive to a particular jmc building.

-Step Four: Enter any additional comments that would help the forms team successfully create your report card.
+Step Five: Enter any additional comments that would help the forms team successfully create your report card.
 For example, for "School Name" include the name as it should appear on the report card or for "Other" include the specific information needed.

 Step Six: Place a checkmark in the appropriate checkboxes to specify the school information you'd like included on your district's "Report Card Header".